MicrosoftDocs/common-data-model-and-service/common-data-service/upgradecds/errors-resolutions.md

 ## Deleting test databases

-Any Test databases created during step 1 will automatically be deleted 2 days after the upgrade succeeds.
+Any test databases created during step 1 will automatically be deleted 2 days after the upgrade succeeds.
 You don't need to delete them.

 If one or more upgrade attempts fail, the test databases will remain until the upgrade finally succeeds.